VershimaKwaghshi/take-profit/content/learning/manager-market.md

 Every trader owns a personal trading account.

-As the platform grows, each trader is gradually assigned up to five additional accounts to manage.
+As the platform grows, Take Profit gradually connects each trader with up to five additional accounts of the same size.

-These accounts are separate from the trader's own account.

-This creates multiple opportunities for earnings from different accounts instead of relying on a single account.
+These accounts belong to other traders.

+At the same time, your own account is also connected to someone else for management.

+This allows every account to remain active while creating more earning opportunities across the platform.

 ---

-## Becoming a Manager
+## Becoming A Manager

 Any trader can apply to become a manager.

-A manager is a trader who has demonstrated trading ability.
+To qualify, you must show that you can trade consistently.

-This can be achieved by submitting at least one month of verified live trading history or by completing the Take Profit evaluation process.
+This can be done by submitting at least one month of verified live trading history or by successfully completing the Take Profit evaluation.

-Once approved, assigned accounts remain under the standard two way profit split between the account owner and the manager.
+Once approved, every account connected to you follows the standard two way profit sharing structure between you and the account owner.

 ---

-## If You Are Not a Manager
+## If You Are Not A Manager

-Traders who are not registered as managers can still receive assigned accounts.

-They may trade those accounts themselves or allow another approved manager to manage them.
+You do not have to become a manager to benefit from the Manager Market.

+Your account can still be managed by an approved manager while you continue earning from its performance.

+You may also receive connected accounts before becoming a manager.

-In both cases the account follows the standard three way profit sharing structure.
+Those accounts follow the standard three way sharing structure.

-If no separate manager is involved, the platform retains the manager allocation.
+If you choose to manage them yourself without manager approval, the platform retains the manager allocation.

 ---

-## Building Multiple Income Streams

-Instead of depending on a single trading account, traders can benefit from several accounts operating at the same time.

-As more assigned accounts become active, profits can be generated across multiple accounts independently.

-This creates additional earning opportunities while every account continues to belong to its original owner.
+## Why The Manager Market Exists

+Many skilled traders are limited by the size of their own account.

+At the same time, many account owners may prefer experienced traders to manage their accounts.

+The Manager Market brings both sides together.

+It allows trading experience to be used across multiple accounts while every trader keeps ownership of their own account.

 ---

+## Multiple Sources Of Income

+Instead of depending on one account, traders can have several accounts working at the same time.

+Each account operates independently.

+Profits from one account do not depend on another.

+As more connected accounts become active, traders have more opportunities to earn from different sources across the platform.

+---

 ## Key Takeaway

-The Manager Market connects traders with trading accounts across the platform.
+The Manager Market connects traders with trading accounts across Take Profit.

-Every trader keeps ownership of their own account while gaining opportunities to participate in other accounts through structured management.
+Every trader keeps ownership of their own account while experienced traders can manage additional accounts across the platform.

-Approved managers receive accounts directly, while other traders can still participate under the standard platform sharing model.
+This creates multiple earning opportunities without changing ownership of any account.

-The next module explains how the Referral Market supports platform growth through community participation.
+The next module explains how the Referral Market connects traders and creates long term value throughout the platform.